 The first is to leverage our list of the best keywords and skills for an Account Manager cover letter.

 These keywords were selected from an analysis of real Account Manager job descriptions sourced from actual job boards.
 Here they are:

 - Account Management

-- Open a copy of your updated Account Manager resume
+- Open a copy of your updated Account Manager cover letter

 - Open a copy of your target Account Manager job description